- The service

 - Where we are required to hand custody of the property to a law enforcement body.

 These are examples only and do not prevent us from terminating for any other reason.
+We may give shorter notice if we think this is necessary to reduce or prevent a material increase in our risk or our loss.

 11.3 If we have terminated this agreement, you must, within 3 months: